davidchall/ggip/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-> New submission

-This is a new release.

-> Possibly mis-spelled words in DESCRIPTION:
->   IP (2:31, 11:5)
->   IPv (13:41, 13:50)

-The acronyms IP, IPv4 and IPv6 are defined in parentheses.
+## Reverse dependencies

+There are currently no reverse dependencies for this package.